kfc0105/CSC173-Final-Project/README.md

 # Requirements
-- [ ] Static visualization of the summary for restaurants in Santa Barbara
+- [ ] Static visualization: summary for restaurants in Reno
   - [ ] number of restaurants @Sam(tableau)
-  - [ ] number of categories @
+  - [ ] number of buisnesses in each categoreis @Abdullah
-  - [ ]

-- [ ] Filter by categories by either adding on to the search or drop down menu @Kenta
+- [ ] Interactive visualization: Filter by categories by either adding on to the search or drop down menu @Kenta

 - [ ] Add tips.json's "text": "" attribute to the "yelp_filtered_to_santa_barbara.json" @Julian
-  - [ ] Display the quick tip on to the tool tip when hovering over the circles on the map @Julian
+  - [ ] Interactive visualization: Display the quick tip on to the tool tip when hovering over the circles on the map @Julian
-  - [ ] If times allows process the quick tip from tips.json and make a word cloud to show what are the most frequently occuring word. @

-- [ ] You will need to provide at least **two new static visualizations** (Tableau, d3.js, or vega, vega-lite) @Abdullah
 - [ ] **one new interactive visualization** (using d3.js or vega, vega-lite) and **at least one of your old visualizations** from the previous assignment into a single themed topic of that data:

- - [ ] Summary presentation video @Kenta
+ - [ ] Summary presentation video @everyone

 # Setup